 Knowing Jesus – Why Did the Lord Jesus Not Keep the Sabbath?

-Previously, when I saw the scriptures recorded in the, “At that time went on the sabbath day through the corn; and his disciples were an hungered, and began to pluck the ears of corn and to eat.
-But when the Pharisees saw it, they said to him, Behold, your disciples do that which is not lawful to do on the sabbath day” (Matthew 12:1-2), I thought to myself: Why did the lead His disciples to the outdoors on the Sabbath although He clearly knew the Pharisees kept the laws and rules?
+Previously, when I saw the scriptures recorded in the Bible, “At that time Jesus went on thethrough the corn; and his disciples were an hungered, and began to pluck the ears of corn and to eat.
+But when the Pharisees saw it, they said to him, Behold, your disciples do that which is not lawful to do on the sabbath day” (Matthew 12:1-2), I thought to myself: Why did the Lord Jesus lead His disciples to the outdoors on the Sabbath although He clearly knew the Pharisees kept the laws and rules?
 Wouldn’t it be easy for the Pharisees to get a handle and attack and judge Him?
 Then why did the Lord Jesus do like this?
 These questions had been preying on my mind.